My Little Pony: Equestria Girls discography

 My Little Pony: Equestria Girls (or simply Equestria Girls) is an animated spin-off franchise based on the children's television series My Little Pony: Friendship Is Magic, which in turn is based on the My Little Pony toyline created by American toy and game manufacturer Hasbro.
-Much like Friendship Is Magic, the franchise also has musical elements, featuring songs performed onscreen by its characters in the movies and other media.
+Much like Friendship Is Magic, the franchise also has musical elements, featuring songs performed onscreen by its characters in the films and other media.

 Overall, as of 2019, the spin-off franchise has featured over 50 original songs.